paceval/paceval/paceval in hardware/readme.md

 At the very first start, all required files are unpacked and installations are also downloaded from the Internet.
 Then you can log in with the user name "paceval" and the password "paceval".

 Congratulations!
-You have now successfully installed the paceval-engine in Harwdare manually.
+You have now successfully installed the paceval-engine in hardware manually.

 Copyright © 2015-2023 paceval.® All rights reserved.
 <mailto:info@paceval.com>